Top 10 Food Tips for Your New Year’s Weight Loss Resolutions

 Enrolling in a cooking class, whether at a community center or a school for the culinary arts, is a fantastic way to learn about cooking from a different perspective than your own.
 Immersing yourself in a new type of cooking will open doors for the types of food you make in your home.
 Instructional classes can provide inspiration for future recipes and can help with being a mindful cook as it’s not as easy to be thoughtless about cooking when you are trying something new.

-Crowding your plate with vegetables and greens is a great way to add fibre and other powerhouse nutrients to a meal with only having a minimal effect on your daily SmartPointsTM target.
+Crowding your plate with non-starchy vegetables and greens is a great way to add fibre and other powerhouse nutrients to a meal while actually adding Points to your Budget.
 A small amount of fat, such as olive or sesame oil, is optimal for nutrient absorption.
 Using fresh herbs, citrus juice, chili paste and soy sauce to dress vegetables before serving will add massive flavour.

 When done by doubling up, batch cooking is an efficient way of preparing food that will leave your fridge and freezer crowded with soups, stews, casseroles, and marinated meats that travel from freezer to table without a second thought.
 Whenever you’re making a recipe that can easily be doubled (or tripled!) plan on cooking more than usual and then freeze the extra.
 Roast two chickens instead of one, shred the extra meat and freeze in plastic bags.
 Making breakfast bars?
 Double the recipe and freeze in parchment paper.
 There’s no end to the possibilities, and it hardly feels like work when you’re already cooking for that evening anyway.